mpanighetti/dnd5e-rhythmancy/README.md

 - Damage and Condition Resistances, Vulnerabilities, and Immunities are grouped together in features and stat blocks as **Resistances**, **Vulnerabilities**, and **Immunities** respectively.
 - Resistance, Vulnerability, and Immunity to Poison apply to both the damage type and the Poisoned condition.

-## License
+## Licensing

 _Rhythmancy: The Magic of Music_ is © 2022 Mario Panighetti.
-Licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
+This work is licensed via [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

-Certain materials are included under fair use exemption of the U.S. Copyright Law and are restricted from further use.
-These materials, including references to game mechanics, are not approved or endorsed by Wizards of the Coast and do not constitute any license or agreement with Wizards of the Coast.
+### Licensed Content

+_[System Reference Document 5.1](https://dndbeyond.com/srd#SystemReferenceDocumentv51)_ ("SRD 5.1") © 2016 Wizards of the Coast LLC.
+Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).

+_[System Reference Document 5.2](https://www.dndbeyond.com/srd#SystemReferenceDocumentv52)_ ("SRD 5.2") © 2025 Wizards of the Coast LLC.
+Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).

 ## Third-Party Content References

-_[Systems Reference Document 5.1](https://dnd.wizards.com/resources/systems-reference-document)_ ("SRD 5.1") © 2016 Wizards of the Coast LLC.
-Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).
+The materials below are referenced under fair use exemption of the U.S. Copyright Law and are restricted from further use.
+These materials, including references to game mechanics, are not approved or endorsed by the copyright holders and do not constitute any license or agreement with the copyright holders.

 _Explorer's Guide to Wildemount_ © 2020 Wizards of the Coast LLC.